-Normally, students may not register for more than two courses at any one institution.
+Normally, students may not register for more than two courses, per term, at any one institution.
 This limit is strictly enforced at Amherst College.

-Courses offered through the UMass Continuing Education department are not part of the Five College Interchange.
+Courses offered through UMass University Without Walls (continuing education) are not part of the Five College Interchange.
 Students may not register for these courses through the interchange system.
-Students may receive credit for appropriate non-online Continuing Ed courses offered during January and summer by submitting a University of Massachusetts transcript directly to the Mount Holyoke College Registrar’s office.
-Coursework will be treated as transfer work and subject to the Mount Holyoke College transfer policy.
+Students may receive credit for appropriate Continuing Ed courses offered during January and summer by submitting a University of Massachusetts transcript directly to the Mount Holyoke College Registrar’s office.
+Coursework will be treated as transfer work and subject to all provisions of the Mount Holyoke College transfer policy.
 Students should carefully read the Course Credits information below in addition to the transfer policy.

-Courses taken at UMass through Continuing Education during the Summer or at other points are generally transferred at face value -- e.g. a 3 credit Summer or January UMass course is generally awarded 3 transfer credits at Mount Holyoke.
-Courses of unusual format or offered on compressed schedules may be awarded even fewer credits.
-Online courses are not transferable.
+Courses taken at UMass through the University Without Walls (continuing education) division during the Summer or at other points generally transfer at face value -- e.g. a 3 credit Summer or January UMass course is generally awarded 3 transfer credits at Mount Holyoke.
+Courses of unusual format or offered on compressed schedules may be awarded fewer credits.

-Students taking a course at one of the other institutions are, in that course, subject to the academic regulations, including the calendar, deadlines and academic honor system, of the host institution.
+Students taking a course at one of the other institutions are, in that course, subject to the academic regulations, including the calendar, deadlines and academic honor system, of the host institution offering the course.
 It is the responsibility of the student to be familiar with the pertinent regulations of the host institution, including those for attendance, academic honesty, grading options and deadlines for completing coursework and taking examinations.

 Exception: Students follow the registration add/drop deadlines of their home institutions.